mak448a/mak448a.github.io/blog/compile-ios-godot-without-mac.md

 - Follow the prompts.
 After it builds, you can download your IPA file from GitHub.

 **Edit IPA:**
 - When exporting your Godot Project, choose "Export PCK/ZIP" and save it as `yourproject.pck`.
+Put it in the folder where you saved the IPA file.
 The IPA file will be changed to include the new changes in the `.pck` file.

 ### But what's the difference?
 - Build IPA is for the first time you run the CLI.
 It makes a fresh build of your project.